Cranfield offers advice and guidance to international students who require a visa to study in the UK.

 From May 2019, nationals from Australia, Canada, Japan, New Zealand, Singapore, South Korea and the United States of America will be able to use eGate entry at the border in 15 UK airports and the Eurotunnel.

-If you are a national from one of these countries and you are coming to the UK for study using a Student visa:
+If you are a national from one of these countries please note the instructions below:

 - You are eligible to use the eGates, however, we will require proof that you entered the UK during the validity period of your vignette (entry visa in your passport).
 As such, please be sure to have evidence such as your boarding pass, flight tickets or flight booking available at registration.

 All other nationalities and visa holders must use the standard entry points and be seen by a border force officer.

 We offer advice and guidance on how to apply for the Student visa from both inside and outside the UK.
 We can also help with the following visas:

 - Doctorate Extension Scheme;